jackcary/vermontgo/help.md

 - You will play at your entry rank, not your AGA or KGS rank.
 Handicaps for pairings will be set by organizers and communicated before each round.

 ## Can I turn off my KGS rank?
 - Yes, highly recommended for the duration of the tournament.
-Go to your KGS profile and uncheck the "Rank" checkbox.
+Go to your KGS user settings and uncheck the "Rank" checkbox.

 ## Are games rated?
 Can I make them private?
 - No, games are not rated, make sure to select "Free" in the Game Challenge settings.